RafaelKarcz/HyperCommander/README.md

 Contributions to Hyper Commander are welcome.
 Please feel free to fork the repository, make changes, and submit pull requests.

 ### License
-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This project does not have a license, yet.

 ### Support
 If you encounter any issues or have questions, please file an issue on the GitHub repository.